Clay Bodies Pottery, LLC

 rented space in Branford.

-That was 7 years ago now.
+That was more than 16 years ago now.

 I love working with clay.
 Sometimes I am fascinated with way